 The CEO of a university for which I previously worked tasked me to do a study to examine how he could get more faculty engagement.
 One of the critical findings of the study was pay equity – there were multiple faculty members who were making $250K+, while others were making $40K for doing the same if not more work.
 One of the remedies was to publish everyone’s compensation, but not surprisingly, when the results of the study were publicized, those who were making the most $$$ were extremely vocal about not publicizing their compensation.

 These are just a few of the things that institutions should be looking at going forward.

 We in higher ed, as much as we like to think we are above racism and discrimination, are not.
-It only takes reading The New York Times to hear some of the “stupid” things that some of our colleagues has said and done in the past, e.g., a math professor at a California college asking a Vietnamese-American student to Anglicize her name, and then telling her that “her name ‘sounds like an insult’ in English.”
+It only takes reading The New York Times to hear some of the “stupid” things that some of our colleagues have said and done in the past, e.g., a math professor at a California college asking a Vietnamese-American student to Anglicize her name, and then telling her that “her name ‘sounds like an insult’ in English.”

-Just like with the #MeToo movement, it’s time for us to LISTEN to others, look at ourselves critically, and make the changes that are critically needed.
+#BlackLivesMatter, just like with the #MeToo movement, it’s time for us to LISTEN to others, look at ourselves critically, and make the changes that are critically needed.
 Not to do so would be a huge mistake.